 Black feminist researcher Kimberlé Williams Crenshaw first proposed the concept of intersectionality in 1989 by to represent the many different layers of social stratification that can combine to disadvantage people.
 This includes factors like race, sexual orientation, social class, age, disability, and gender.
 Expanding on this concept, sociologist Patricia Hill Collins described the intersectional points as… Continue reading Intersectionality and What it Means for Mental Health

-Image by John Hain from Pixabay Like so many other things in this world, race shouldn't be an issue when it comes to mental health, but it is.
-I'm not talking about biological effects associated with race like genetic susceptibilities to certain illnesses, but rather the impact of socially imposed ideas about race, and the lack of equality… Continue reading Where Race and Mental Health Collide
+Image by John Hain from Pixabay Race shouldn't be an issue when it comes to mental health, but unfortunately, it is.
+I'm not talking about genetic susceptibilities to certain illnesses that can vary by ethnic group; rather, the issue is the impact of socially imposed ideas about race, and the lack of equality that results.
+To achieve social… Continue reading Where Race and Mental Health Collide

-Is access to healthcare a right that should be shared by all people regardless of socioeconomic status?
+Image by Gerd Altmann from Pixabay Is access to healthcare a right that should be shared by all people regardless of socioeconomic status?
 Or is it a privilege that belongs to those who can afford to pay?
 Growing up in Canada, all I ever knew was a public healthcare system.
-There is no charge to see a doctor or to be… Continue reading Is healthcare a right or a privilege?
+There is no charge to see a doctor… Continue reading Is Healthcare a Right or a Privilege?

 Image by Dimitris Vetsikas from Pixabay It's easy to think of feminism as something that's solely about boosting up the status of women.
 I would argue, though, that feminism is something that can lift us all up.
 Gender stereotypes Feminist beliefs may be enacted in different ways, but at its core feminism recognizes how women have been disadvantaged… Continue reading Why Feminism Helps All of Us